Skip to content

 Is It Hard to Get Into Lee College?
 Acceptance Rate & Requirements

 Lee College, located in Baytown, Texas, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 31%.
+The graduation rate is roughly 31%.

 Can I Afford It?